CFIA Inspections: What to Expect and How to Prepare

 One dynamic that companies do not always appreciate: the inspector's observations and characterizations carry significant weight within CFIA.
 Findings documented by an inspector are often received by the Agency as the factual record.
 If the company disagrees with how a finding is described, the time to raise that disagreement is during the inspection or in the immediate written response, not months later in an enforcement proceeding.

-Companies that build inspection reception into their standard operating procedures handle inspections more consistently than companies that improvise.
+Something we think about a lot is how cooperation is required, but unreviewed admissions are not.
+Regulated parties that build inspection reception into their standard operating procedures handle inspections more consistently than companies that improvise.
 An inspection reception SOP covers who is the designated point person, who else should be notified internally, what records should be readily accessible, what areas the inspector is likely to want to see, and how findings are documented and escalated.
 GSJ&Co. builds these SOPs as part of compliance programme work.

 Responding to Findings